Computer Science grad students attend conferences all over the world

 - The GPA can help pay up-front costs of the conference by paying for conference registration and airfare.
 The alternative is to pay these expenses yourself, but you will not be able to request reimbursement until after the conference is over.

-- Determine if you are eligible for the Department and/or Grad School Travel Award - need pdf link and read the requirements for the applications closely.
+- Determine if you are eligible for the CS Department and/or Graduate School Travel Award and read the requirements for the applications closely.

 - Fill out one or both of the applications and send or give to the Graduate Program Coordinator or the Graduate Program Assistant.

 - You are allowed one of each per fiscal year (Graduate School deadline for submitting is June 15th for FY end date June 30th).

 - For international travel, you are required to register your travel AND if you are taking a laptop, cell phone, or other items owned by Duke (purchased by your advisor or a Duke Staff person) go here for export control information.

 - Airfare must be purchased through a U.S. airline.

 - Do not purchase tickets through discounted agencies like Expedia, Kayak, Travelocity, etc. You will not be reimbursed for these.